Getting Pregnant After Miscarriage: What You Need to Know

-Another reason doctors sometimes advise waiting to try to conceive until you’ve had a few cycles under your belt is that it makes it easier for them to calculate the due date (medically, the start of a pregnancy is counted from the first day of your last period).
-But if you’re tracking your fertility using Ava or any other method, then you’ll know when you ovulated and can share this information with your doctor.
+One reason healthcare providers may advise waiting to try to conceive until you’ve had at least one menstrual cycle is that it makes it easier to calculate the due date (medically, the start of a pregnancy is counted from the first day of your last period).
+But if you’re tracking your fertility using Ava or another method, then you’ll know when you ovulated and can share this information with your doctor.

-Is it harder to get pregnant after a miscarriage?
+Is it easier to get pregnant after a miscarriage?